-The IBSA World Games 2015 - featuring competitions in eleven disciplines - will take place in Seoul, South Korea, from 8th to 18th May 2015.
+The Seoul 2015 IBSA World Games and World Championships - featuring competitions in ten disciplines - will take place in Seoul, South Korea, from 8th to 18th May 2015.

-The organising committee has the pleasure of inviting all IBSA member countries to take part in the event.
+The Korean Organising Committee has the pleasure of inviting all IBSA member countries to take part in the event.
 The following sports are on the programme:

 - Athletics (IPC approved)

 - Swimming (IPC approved)

 The 2nd and final entry plus the full information package, including MCQ's for Athletics and Swimming,